liqd/adhocracy3/docs/source/glossary.rst

        For more information about the permission system read :doc:`api/authentication_api`.

-   userid:
+   userid
       The unique id for one userique id of one :term:`group`: "group:<name>".

    group
        A set of users.
-Can be mapped to permission :term:`role`s.
+Can be mapped to permision :term:`role`s.

    groupid
        Unique id of one :term:`group`: "group:<name>".

-   role:
+   role
-       A set of permissions that can be mapped to :term:`group`s or :term:`user`.
+      A set of permissions that can be mapped to :term:`principals`s

    roleid
        Unique id of one permission :term:`role`: "role:<name>".

-   local role:
+   local role
-       A :term:`role` mapped to a :term:`group` or :term:`user` within a local context and all his children.
+       A :term:`role` mapped to a :term:`principal` within a local context and all his children.